-Hello guys with this weeks particular Tea in the Sahara review hits a small indie reviewing milestone of twenty reviews (small fanfare please!)
+Hello guys this week’s particular Tea in the Sahara review hits a small indie reviewing milestone of twenty reviews (small fanfare please!)
 Before I dive into my latest review I would quickly like to thank all of those who have supported me throughout this journey so far.

-It goes without saying my friends & family who continue to inspire me by keeping me both sane & humble.
-To the new set of pals & talented writer’s that I have met along my own ‘Scott across the Arctic’ writing quest I would like to show my appreciation to you for welcoming me into the fold.
+It goes without saying my friends & family continue to inspire me by keeping me both sane & humble.
+To the new set of pals & talented writers that I have met along my own ‘Scott across the Arctic’ writing quest, I would like to show my appreciation to you for welcoming me into the fold.
 Cheers!

 Since the sultans of this particular dynasty were themselves earlier slaves, or the sons of former slaves, the Mamluk dynasty became to be known as the slave dynasty.

 My parents often spoke of it as if it had always been there and always would be…

 I had seen it in paintings, I had read about it in stories, the richest, most powerful city on earth the centre of everything.

 It drew people from every corner of the empire and beyond, hungry for wealth and power, or in some cases, more wealth and more power.
 They were dazzled by its brightness…Tumanbay!

 Returning to this series with ‘The Poison Throne’ offers another glorious deep dive into the magical world of Tumanbay and its new ruthless owners.
 But what is in store for its inhabitants under Mya’s rule?

 I had almost forgotten how pivotal this second book was within the Tumanbay timeline.
 Not quite an Easter egg hunt, however, events which take place in this chapter within the series will surface at the final stages of the story.

 I will keep schtum and let you work this out for yourselves!
 Naturally, audiobooks offer a different, granular version that books offer over podcasts which adds more elements to the history of Tumanbay.